glc-biorad/Independent-Reader-GUI/README.md

 - Update Bergquist and Elastomer Thickness TextBox values based on changes with the Elastomer and Bergquist ComboBox selections
 - Block the user if they attempt a run without an experiment name or any samples/assays set
 - Warn the user if they attempt a run without contact surface, no data save locations, and no imaging before, during, or after the run.
-- Update the time calculation used to predict the end time based on the number of channels used, assays, and samples
 - Complete the Run button functionality
   - Warn or block the user
   - Generate the prerun report